-At the 3D and Virtual Reality Expo in Tokyo last week Canon were showcasing their new Canon Mixed Reality Headset, which combines both real world environments and computer graphics, and will start shipping next month.
+At the 3D and Virtual Reality Expo in Tokyo last week, Canon showcased their new Canon Mixed Reality Headset, which combines both real-world environments and computer graphics.
+This innovative device is set to start shipping next month.

-The Verge were able to put the new virtual augmented reality headset through its paces, and took apart a complex virtual airplane engine whilst wearing the headset, which you can see in the video after the jump.
+The Verge had the opportunity to put the new virtual augmented reality headset through its paces.
+They demonstrated its capabilities by taking apart a complex virtual airplane engine while wearing the headset, which you can see in the video after the jump.

 Source: Verge